kunpengxu/Property-Driven-Time-Series-Representation-Learning/README.md

 @misc{xu2026understanding,
   title  = {Understanding Time-Series Representations: A Property-Driven Survey}, author = {Xu, Kunpeng and Cherkaoui, Soumaya and Lin, Limei and
-            Lin, Chao and Chen, Lifei and Xia, Feng and Wu, Jie and Wang, Shengrui}, year   = {2026}
+            Chen, Lifei and Xia, Feng and Wu, Jie and Wang, Shengrui}, year   = {2026}
 }
 ```